mstarski/dotfiles/README.md

 # dotfiles
-Linux dotfiles that I'm currently using on my machine
+Linux dotfiles and configs that I'm currently using on my machine

 ## Currently added dotfiles